NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 Asked around about Milwaukee Bucks RFA Jabari Parker too.
 One team exec that is not in the bidding for Parker said “Maybe Atlanta or Sacramento can get involved, but I don’t think they will.
 He may be one of the biggest losers of the summer for expected vs actual contract.”

-Parker has every right to remain on the market as long as he wants in order to try and get an offer from another franchise, but right now all signs point to a return to Milwaukee.
+Parker has every right to remain on the market as long as he wants in order to try to get an offer from another franchise, but right now all signs point to a return to Milwaukee.

-Although it's hard to find good news in the situation, Parker does have the luxury of signing a qualifying offer from the Bucks.
+Although it's hard to find good news in the situation, Parker has the luxury of signing a qualifying offer from the Bucks.

 If he opts to return to Milwaukee, Parker will have plenty of motivation to prove his doubters wrong before he hits the market as an unrestricted free agent next summer.